orangeadam3/terra121/README.md

  * Normal generation options like cave/ore frequency etc.

 A custom set of commands to help you navigate the world by doing things such as:
- * Converting Latitude and Longitude to Minecraft coordinates (and vice versa)(especially if custom projections were added)
+ * Converting Latitude and Longitude to Minecraft coordinates (and vice versa, especially if custom projections were added)
  * Tell you things about the surrounding area such as street names and addresses

 An organic way to dealing with connecting both sides of the [antimeridian](https://en.wikipedia.org/wiki/180th_meridian) (maybe by teleporting the player from one side to the other)